Dr. Justin C. Kasper - Biography Featured Topic

 I moved to Cambridge in July of 1999.
 That fall I began my doctoral work in the Astrophysics division of the Physics Department at the Massachusetts Institute of Technology.
 I spent that first summer starting work with Drs.
 Alan Lazarus and Matthias Aellig on the Faraday Cup instrument for the Triana spacecraft.
 The Triana Faraday Cup is a beautiful instrument, if I do say so.
 We took advantage of the fact that the spacecraft was three-axis stabilized and Sun-pointing to build an instrument that could measure the bulk characteristics of the hydrogen and helium distribution functions at a rate of about 2 Hz.
 A conceptual design for the instrument was in place and I soon found myself at NASA Goddard Space Flight Center conducting beam tests with Drs.
 Keith Ogilvie and Dennis Chornay.

 After I defended that December I quickly submitted the final copy of my thesis and took an appointment as a postdoctoral researcher at the MIT Center for Space Research (now the Kavli Institute for Astrophysics and Space Research).
 I jumped on an opportunity to teach 8.02T, an undergraduate electricity and magnetism course, for the physics department that Spring.
 8.02T is a product of the Technology Enabled Active Learning (TEAL) program developed by Prof. John Belcher I had followed the development of the TEAL program over the previous two years, and was a TA for John in an experimental version of the course in 2002.
-I won't try to summarize the philosophy of the TEAL program here, but I believe that it is the most effective way to teach large groups of non-physics majors conceptually challenging fields such as electricity and magnetism.
-One of the most rewarding aspects of my time at MIT has been interacting with amazing students.
-In addition to teaching electricity and magnetism, I have supervised eight undergraduates and one graduate student.
+I won't try to summarize the philosophy of the TEAL program here, but I believe that it is the most effective way to teach large groups conceptually challenging fields such as electricity and magnetism.
+One of the most rewarding aspects of my time at MIT was been interacting with amazing students.
+In addition to teaching electricity and magnetism, I supervised the research of fourteen undergraduates and one graduate student.
 In the Spring of 2004 I received the Dean's Award for Teaching and Student Advising from the Dean of Sciences at MIT.

 One year later, in 2005 I became a Research Scientist at the MIT Kavli Institute for Astrophysics and Space Research.